Lady Mary Grosvenor: Racing

 Grosvenor was a keen sportswoman and racing driver, competing on rallies such as the Royal Automobile Club (RAC) and Royal Scottish Automobile Club (RSAC) in the 1930s.
 She used two Riley Sprites for pre-war hillclimbs, then switched in 1947 to a Bugatti T35; an Alta and Frazer Nash Le Mans Replica.
 She took part in seven competitions, racing three times at Goodwood Circuit, three times at Donington Park and once at Gransden Lodge Airfield.
-Lady Mary retired in 1953 after her father's death, in order to manage her estates in South Africa, Kenya and Scotland.
-Lady Mary competed in an SS.90 in torrential rain in the first Shelsley Walsh hillclimb after World War II.
+Lady Mary competed in an SS 90 in torrential rain in the first Shelsley Walsh hillclimb after World War II.

 Estate

-Well organised and resilient, Lady Mary ran farms in Kenya and Shropshire, a house in Cheshire and the family's large Highland estate.
-Having inherited 120,000 acres from the 2nd Duke, Lady Mary and her father's last wife Anne, five years younger than her, (within some strict definitions her stepmother) ranked eighth among the wealthiest landowners in Scotland.
+Lady Mary ran farms in Kenya and Shropshire, a house in Cheshire and the family's large Highland estate.
+She retired in 1953 after her father's death, in order to manage her estates in South Africa, Kenya and Scotland.
+Lady Mary and her father's last wife Anne inherited 120,000 acres from the 2nd Duke and ranked eighth among the wealthiest landowners in Scotland.

-Lady Mary never married and lived mainly at Kylestrome in Scotland and South Africa, where she owned the Westminster estate in the Orange Free State, given to her by her father in the 1930s.
+Lady Mary never married and lived mainly at Kylestrome in Scotland and at the Westminster estate in the Orange Free State of South Africa, given to her by her father in the 1930s.
 She outlived three more dukes of Westminster (the 5th Duke died in 1979) and died aged 89.